POOLAKARTHIK/myphpapp/README.md

 # myphpapp
-sangeeta weds karthik
+Sangeeta
 My Test PHP Application
 This is for testing CD
-With Great leader Mahesh and his team
+With Great leader  Karthik and his team